EmbarkStudios/superluminal-perf-rs/README.md

 superluminal_perf::end_event();
 ```

-On non-Windows platforms the events will compile out.
+On non-Windows platforms the events will be compiled out.

 ## Contributing